-ed on several inputs that are not observable in the market (i.e., Level 3 inputs) such as the following: OTA remains in existence (i.e., is not dissolved and its assets sold) between one and 30 years following exercise of the Liquidity Option, depending on the liquidity preference of its owner.
-An equal probability that OTA will be dissolved was assigned to each year in the 30-year forecast period; OTA assumes approximately \$2.2 billion of associated long-term debt (30-year maturity) immediately after the Liquidity Option is exercised.
+- OTA remains in existence (i.e., is not dissolved and its assets sold) between one and 30 years following exercise of the Liquidity Option, depending on the liquidity preference of its owner.
+An equal probability that OTA will be dissolved was assigned to each year in the 30-year forecast period; - OTA assumes approximately \$2.2 billion of associated long-term debt (30-year maturity) immediately after the Liquidity Option is exercised.
 For purposes of the valuation at March 31, 2017, we used a market rate commensurate with level of debt and tenure of approximately 4.85%.
-If the assumption of debt is excluded from the valuation model at March 31, 2017 (and all other inputs remained the same), the estimated fair value of the Liquidity Option would have increased by \$229.1 million and resulted in the recognition of an equal amount of expense at the time of change; Forecasted annual growth rates of Enterprise's taxable earnings before interest, taxes, depreciation and amortization ranging from 0.1% to 13.6%; OTA's ownership interest in Enterprise common units is assumed to be diluted over time in connection with Enterprise's issuance of equity for general company reasons.
-For purposes of the valuation at March 31, 2017, we used ownership interests ranging from 1.9% to 2.5%; OTA pays an aggregate federal and state income tax rate of 38% on its taxable income; and A discount rate of 7.7% based on our weighted-average cost of capital at March 31, 2017.
-Entapp est thermore, our valuation estimate incorporates probability-weighted scenarios reflecting the likelihood that M&B may elect to divest a portion of the terprise common units held by OTA prior to exercise of the option.
-At March 31, 2017, based on these scenarios, we expect that OTA would own proximately 85% of the 54,807,352 Enterprise common units it received in Step 1 when the option period begins in February 2020.
-If our valuation imate had assumed that OTA owned all of the Enterprise common units it received in Step 1 at the time of exercise (and all other inputs remained the ne), the estimated fair value of the Liquidity Option liability at March 31, 2017 would have increased by \$47.1 million.
-Sta anges in the fair value of the Liquidity Option are recognized in earnings as a component of other income (expense) on our Unaudited Condensed tements of Consolidated Operations.
-Results for the three months ended March 31, 2017 and 2016 include \$5.5 million of expense and \$2.2 million of nefit, respectively, of aggregate non-cash adjustments attributable to accretion and changes in management estimates regarding inputs to the valuation del
+If the assumption of debt is excluded from the valuation model at March 31, 2017 (and all other inputs remained the same), the estimated fair value of the Liquidity Option would have increased by \$229.1 million and resulted in the recognition of an equal amount of expense at the time of change; - Forecasted annual growth rates of Enterprise's taxable earnings before interest, taxes, depreciation and amortization ranging from 0.1% to 13.6%; - OTA's ownership interest in Enterprise common units is assumed to be diluted over time in connection with Enterprise's issuance of equity for general company reasons.
+For purposes of the valuation at March 31, 2017, we used ownership interests ranging from 1.9% to 2.5%; - OTA pays an aggregate federal and state income tax rate of 38% on its taxable income; and - A discount rate of 7.7% based on our weighted-average cost of capital at March 31, 2017.

+Furthermore, our valuation estimate incorporates probability-weighted scenarios reflecting the likelihood that M&B may elect to divest a portion of the Enterprise common units held by OTA prior to exercise of the option.
+At March 31, 2017, based on these scenarios, we expect that OTA would own approximately 85% of the 54,807,352 Enterprise common units it received in Step 1 when the option period begins in February 2020.
+If our valuation estimate had assumed that OTA owned all of the Enterprise common units it received in Step 1 at the time of exercise (and all other inputs remained the same), the estimated fair value of the Liquidity Option liability at March 31, 2017 would have increased by \$47.1 million.

+Changes in the fair value of the Liquidity Option are recognized in earnings as a component of other income (expense) on our Unaudited Condensed Statements of Consolidated Operations.
+Results for the three months ended March 31, 2017 and 2016 include \$5.5 million of expense and \$2.2 million of benefit, respectively, of aggregate non-cash adjustments attributable to accretion and changes in management estimates regarding inputs to the valuation model.